loopingz/webda.io/docs/pages/Security/Hawk.md

 By doing so, you have to sign each request with an api key and the server will also sign its own response.

-If you implement other [RequestFilter](), you can override the need to sign request.
+If you implement other `RequestFilter`, you can override the need to sign request.

-The service requires a [Store]() to store the authorized ApiKeys
+The service requires a `Store` to store the authorized ApiKeys

 ## Api Keys